 Dr. Kathleen Fine-Dare

-Coordinator and Professor of Gender & Women's Studies
+Co-Coordinator and Professor for Gender & Women’s Studies

 - Ethnographic Methods and Theory